-Arachnid and snake envenomation of dogs is possible in deployed settings.
-This K9 CPG discusses general management of these injuries.
+Insect and snake envenomation of dogs is possible in deployed settings.
+This chapter discusses general management of these injuries; refer to local guidance for geographic area information regarding species specific differences relating to clinical presentation and recommended therapeutic interventions.

-When arriving in theater, refer to the JTS Snake Envenomation Management and Spider and Scorpion Envenomation CPG for currently available antivenom products.
-Consult with a veterinary clinical specialist (MOS 64F Veterinary Clinical Medicine Officer) to see if any of these products can be used for Military Working Dogs (MWDs).
-Be aware that many antivenom products, including newly developed polyvalent antivenoms, such as POLYSERPTM have not been tested or approved for use in dogs.

-For MWDs with severe clinical signs, prompt treatment with antivenom can be advantageous, if an appropriate product is available.

-Antivenom is the only product that can neutralize venom thereby decreasing morbidity and mortality.
-It is optimally given within 4 hours after a snake bite, although it can be effective up to 24 hours or longer after envenomation.
-Mortality rates in snake bite envenomated dogs ranges from 1-30% and depends highly on the snake involved.1-4

-Antivenom is often only available in select Role 2 and Role 3 facilities because of availability and several products requiring cold storage requirements.
-However, newly developed products such as POLYSERPTM are freeze dried and shelf stable.

-Antivenoms, especially those that contain whole immunoglobulin components, must be used with caution due to the potential to induce Type I (immediate) and Type III (delayed) hypersensitivity reactions.
-Additionally, due to the equine and ovine origin of products, acute anaphylaxis has been documented as a complication and has been noted in 0.7% - 7% of patients receiving antivenom.

-Avoid cutting and/or suctioning the wound, ice, prophylactic antibiotics, prophylactic fasciotomy, routine use of blood products, and tourniquets.
-Try to minimize patient activity and movement of affected site.

-Establish a timeline and note trend changes over time.
+- Specific treatment with geographic area specific antivenom is optimal for patients with clinical signs. - Antivenom is the only product that can neutralize venom thereby decreasing morbidity and mortality.
+It is optimally given within 4 hours after snake bite, although it can be effective up to 24 hours or longer after envenomation.
+(Mortality rates in snake bite envenomated dogs ranges from 1-30% and depends highly on the snake involved.)1-4 - Antivenom is typically only available in select Role 2 and Role 3 facilities because antivenom use for humans and dogs - is highly regulated and governed by theater policy. - Antivenoms, especially those that contain whole immunoglobulin components, must be used with caution due to the potential to induce Type I (immediate) and Type III (delayed) hypersensitivity reactions.1,3-6 Additionally, due to the equine and ovine origin of the product, acute anaphylaxis has been documented as a complication and has been noted in 0.7% 7% of patients receiving antivenom. - Steroids, diphenhydramine, and antibiotics are not indicated in the acute phases of snake bite.
+Nonsteroidal anti-inflammatories (NSAIDs) are contraindicated due to risk of bleeding, gastrointestinal ulcers, and kidney injury. - Avoid cutting and/or suctioning the wound, ice, prophylactic antibiotics, prophylactic fasciotomy, routine use of blood products, and tourniquets.
+Do try to minimize patient activity and movement of affected site. - Establish a timeline and trend changes over time.
 Serial assessments and documentation are essential because the resolution or continuance of clinical signs will drive recommendations for antivenom therapy.
-Use of a permanent marker directly on the skin can be helpful in monitoring tissue effects over time.

-ARACHNID ENVENOMATION
+Insect Envenomation

-Arachnid envenomation typically causes local pain, erythema and swelling (angioedema or urticaria).
-Some venoms cause a locally extensive wound that often takes several days to manifest, while others may cause systemic anaphylaxis.
+Insect envenomation typically causes local pain, erythema, and swelling (angioedema or urticaria).
+Some insect venoms cause a locally extensive wound that often take several days to manifest, while others may cause systemic anaphylaxis.